co-cddo/open-standards/docs/index.md

 ---
-layout: "page"
+layout: default
 title: "Welcome to the Standards Hub - quoted"
 permalink: /
 ---

-Using quotes for page?
+User a default layout/

 ## Welcome to GitHub Pages